UnixWare 7.1.4 P2V Conversion

 Microlite Corporation has developed a comprehensive procedure that:

-- Enables P2V conversions to VMware ESXi 4.1 and above.
+- Enables P2V conversions to VMware vSphere (ESXi) 5.5 and above.

 - Allows the target virtual machine filesystem sizes to be modified as necessary.
 They may be grown or shrunk as needed.

 - Allows physical hard drives to be consolidated into fewer virtual drives in many instances.